Showing posts with label China. Show all posts

 I walked half a mile on the treadmill at the YMCA, worked out on the machines, and walked two and a half miles at Dilbert Park.

-I saw Arnold Hughes while I was walking at Deibert Park, he was in a motorized wheelchair, he was with Ruby’s grandson and the grandson's girlfriend.
+I saw Arnold Hughes while I was walking at Deibert Park.
+He was in a motorized wheelchair with Ruby's grandson and the grandson's girlfriend.

 I ordered grilled chicken fingers with sweet potato, Hannah ordered fried chicken fingers with french fries and a salad, Jake ordered buffalo wings with french fries, my husband ordered a steak baked potato with the salad bar, and we shared an order of fried mushrooms.